Seleem-hub/Upcoming-Student/README.md

-# humber-porfolio
-A website built to ease chatting with student in college
+A website built to connect upcoming students with the school student ambassadors to chat conveniently with them about few questions they may have.
+Tool; HTML and CSS
+Live Demo;